-This guide is intended primarily for those facilitating or intending to facilitate a PFM process; for example it is ideal for Government or NGO PFM facilitators.
-Although these are the intended primary users, the guide could also be useful for researchers, academic institutions or policy makers who would like a better insight into understanding the principles and the practicalities of facilitating establishment and implementation of PFM.
-The way the guidelines are laid out is that there is a relatively concise description of the key steps and activities in PFM, with lists of associated Annexes for those that require further information on formats, forms and procedures related to those steps.
+This guide is intended primarily for those facilitating a PFM process; for example it is ideal for Government or NGO PFM facilitators.
+The guide could also be useful for researchers, academic institutions or policy makers who would like a better insight into the establishment and implementation of PFM.
+The guide provides a concise description of each of the key steps and associated activities, with supporting Annexes for those that require further information on formats, forms and procedures related to each step.